When Your Toddler Seems to Understand Everything, But Doesn’t Talk

 • Expressive language is the ability to express what we want, need, and think.
 It includes verbal communication (using words to speak) and nonverbal communication (like gesturing or pointing).

-Why is my 2-year-old babbling and not talking?
+Why is my 2-year-old babbling but not talking?

 • How we make speech sounds using our mouth, lips, and tongue